-The masses of elephant herds that gather around the Chobe River between June and October.
+Must see: The masses of elephant herds that gather around the Chobe River between June and October.

 A secluded area of the Chobe National Park has been transformed into a lush and marshy state in recent years.
 It’s most astonishing feature: the Savute Channel, which sporadically dries up and floods in spite of the annual rainfall.

-The battle between predators; namely lions and hyenas, the migration of zebra during the rainy season and Dolomite rock outcrops.
+Must see: The battle between predators; namely lions and hyenas, the migration of zebra during the rainy season and Dolomite rock outcrops.